Create a custom proxy page for the cross-domain library in SharePoint

 In the preceding code that you pasted, find the line

 remotedomain = "<your_remote_add-in_domain>";, and replace the placeholder <your_remote_add-in_domain> with the "localhost" URL that your web application uses when you are running the add-in with F5 in Visual Studio.
 To find this value, select the web application project in Solution Explorer.
-The URL property will be in the Properties pane.
-Use the entire value, including the protocol, the port, and the closing slash; for example "http://localhost:45072".
+The URL property is in the Properties pane.
+Use the entire value, including the protocol, the port, and the closing slash; for example

 Save and close the file.